Guidance

 All authorised firms must maintain adequate and appropriate insurance, which must include the SRA's minimum terms.
 Firms should note that 6.11 of the SRA Minimum Terms and Conditions of Professional Indemnity Insurance allow an exclusion for 'any sanction, prohibition or restriction under United Nations resolutions or the trade or economic sanctions, laws or regulations of the European Union, United Kingdom, Australia or United States of America.'
 This means an insurer cannot be forced to pay a claimant where doing so would be illegal via the regimes of these jurisdictions.

 You should check your insurance policy for any relevant exclusions.
 Bear in mind that insurers who are based outside of the UK are likely to apply exclusions based on their own jurisdictions.
-US-based insurers, for example, may exclude work for clients in jurisdictions such as Cuba which do not fall under the OFSI regime.
+US-based insurers, for example, may exclude work for clients in jurisdictions such as Cuba which fall under their local sanctions regime but not the OFSI/OTSI regime.

 The situation for banks and other financial service providers is different, as we do not prescribe any minimum terms of engagement.
 If you are concerned that your bank may be unwilling or unable to facilitate transactions involving designated persons under licence you should engage with them as soon as possible and be upfront with your client about any restrictions you might face and why.